Illyrians: Early Middle Ages

 It is also evident that in a region which stretches from the southern Dalmatian coast, its hinterland, Montenegro, northern Albania up to Kosovo and Dardania, apart from a uniformity in onomastics there were also some archaeological similarities.
 However, it cannot be determined whether these tribes living there also formed a linguistic unity.

 The Komani-Kruja culture is an archaeological culture attested from late antiquity to the Middle Ages in central and northern Albania, southern Montenegro and similar sites in the western parts of North Macedonia.
 It consists of settlements usually built below hillforts along the Lezhë (Praevalitana)-Dardania and Via Egnatia road networks which connected the Adriatic coastline with the central Balkan Roman provinces.
 Its type site is Komani and its fort on the nearby Dalmace hill in the Drin river valley.
 Kruja and Lezha represent significant sites of the culture.
 The population of Komani-Kruja represents a local, non-Slavic western Balkan people which was linked to the Roman Justinianic military system of forts.
 The development of Komani-Kruja is significant for the study of the transition between the classical antiquity population of Albania to the medieval Albanians who were attested in historical records in the 11th century.
 Within Albanian archaeology, based on the continuity of pre-Roman Illyrian forms in the production of several types of local objects found in graves, the population of Komani-Kruja is framed as a group which descended from the local Illyrians who "re-asserted their independence" from the Roman Empire after many centuries and formed the core of the later historical region of Arbanon.
-Illyrian-Albanian links were the main focus of Albanian nationalism during the Communism period.
+Illyrian-Albanian links were the main focus of Albanian nationalism during the Communist period.
 What was established in this early phase of research was that Komani-Kruja settlements represented a local, non-Slavic population which has been described as Romanized Illyrian, Latin-speaking or Latin-literate.
 This is corroborated by the absence of Slavic toponyms and survival of Latin ones in the Komani-Kruja area.
 In terms of historiography, the thesis of older Albanian archaeology is an untestable hypothesis as no historical sources exist which can link Komani-Kruja to the first definite attestation of medieval Albanians in the 11th century.
 The nationalist interpretation of the Komani-Kruja cemeteries has been roundly rejected by non-Albanian scholars.
 John Wilkes has described it as "a highly improbable reconstruction of Albanian history".
 Some Albanian scholars even today have continued to espouse this model of continuity.